sudheerj/javascript-interview-questions/README.md

 413. ### How to detect if a function is called as constructor

-      You can use `new.target` pseudo-property to detect whether a function was called as constructor(using the new operator) or as regular function call.
+      You can use `new.target` pseudo-property to detect whether a function was called as a constructor(using the new operator) or as a regular function call.

       1. If a constructor or function invoked using the new operator, new.target returns a reference to the constructor or function.
       2. For function calls, new.target is undefined.